 - clinical symptoms and signs recede

-- persistent of any cardiac complications into adulthood
+- persistence of any cardiac complications into adulthood

 Rarely, a few years after resolution of the initial episode, the patient may present with calcified coronary artery aneurysms visible on the chest x-ray 8.
 Although rare, this is an Aunt Minnie presentation of Kawasaki disease sequelae in older patients.